TheBryan-Acosta/Weather-Dashboard/README.md

 For the weather data, I used two server-side apis, one to get the longitude and latitude from a city, and another to use those values to get the weather information, using OpenWeatherMap Onecall & GeoLocation api.
 Mobile responsiveness and gid layout were thanks to bootstrap and media queries.
-Js libraries used were MomentJs for dates and times, and jquery.
+Js libraries used were MomentJs for dates and times, and jquery framework.

 ## **Examples**